VeitchKyrie/SimpleFTPServer/README.md

 ## Specifications
 - Server is using the **TCP port 1337**
-- **cd** command, unlike unix-style cd , our cd command works with absolute paths.
+- The **cd** command, unlike unix-style cd, works with absolute paths.
 You must specify the entire path of the directory you want to access.
-- **ls** command is only working on unix fs.

 ## Current known bugs
 - When closing the server, you need to wait for up to 5 mins before launching it again.
 The socket won't work otherwise.